BackToTheCode/vm-ui-library.package/README.md

 ## Testing approach

-- This project draws heavily on Kent C Dodds testing philosophy.
+- This project draws heavily on Kent C Dodds testing philosophy
-- No snapshots tests as any changes typically are intentionally.
+- No snapshots tests as any changes typically are intentionally
 - Few unit tests given the likelihood of testing implementation details.
-Use react-testing-library to address this issue.
+Use react-testing-library to address this issue
-- Heavily favour integration tests using react-testing-library to test real world application behaviour.
+- Heavily favour integration tests using react-testing-library to test real world application behaviour

 ## Technology